terraform-google-modules/terraform-example-foundation/docs/GLOSSARY.md

 ## Foundation CI/CD Pipeline

 A project created in step 0-bootstrap to manage infrastructure **within the organization**.
-The pipeline can use **Cloud Build** or **Jenkins** depending or your context and Terraform is executed using the seed project service account.
+The pipeline can use either **Cloud Build** or **Jenkins** depending or your context and Terraform is executed using the seed project service account.
-Also know as the CI/CD project.
+Also known as the CI/CD project.
 It is located under folder `bootstrap`.

 ## App Infra Pipeline